SWBC mortgage review

 What types of mortgages can I get through SWBC?

 - Renovation home loans.
-Allows you to combine the purchase price of a home and renovation costs into one loan.
+Allows you to combine the home’s purchase price and renovation costs into one loan with one set of closing costs.

 - Texas Vet home loans.
-Home loans designed for veterans living and buying a residence in Texas at competitive rates.
+Home loans with competitive rates and designed for veterans living and buying a residence in Texas.

-How SWBC mortgage products compare to other lenders
+How SWBC’s mortgage products compare to other lenders

 Compare mortgage lenders